imagej/imagej.github.io/pages/How_to_write_your_own_track_feature_analyzer_algorithm_for_TrackMate.md

 In the previous article, we went maybe a bit quickly on how to access data in TrackMate.
 This is not the goal of this series, but here is a quick recap:

-All the track structure is stored in a sub-component of the model called the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/TrackModel.java' label='TrackModel' %}.
+All the track structure is stored in a sub-component of the model called the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/TrackModel.java ' label='TrackModel ' %}.
 It stores the collection of links between two spots that builds a graph, and has some rather complex logic to maintain a list of connected components: the tracks.

 The tracks themselves are indexed by their ID, stored as an `int`, that has no particular meaning.
 Once you have the ID of track, you can get the spots it contains with